piranha/solovyov.net/src/blog/2020/postgresql-query-jit.md

             Index Cond: (user_id = 7002298)
 ```

 What is the magic here?
 How does `0.08 + 0.1` results in `13708`?
 Is this the real life or is this just fantasy?
-We've spent pondering on that question close to half an hour until [Vsevolod](https://vsevolod.net) woke up and told me there is a JIT report at the end of the query plan:
+We've spent half an hour pondering on that question until [Vsevolod](https://vsevolod.net) woke up and told me there is a JIT report at the end of the query plan:

 ```
  Planning Time: 2.515 ms